obaidhoque/django_analytics_app/README.md

 # [Analytics App Repository](https://github.com/obaidhoque/django_analytics_app)
+With Django, you can take Web applications from concept to launch in a matter of hours and I found it very intuitive and straight-forward.
+You can click on the linked header for checking the repo.
+Additionally, you can also click this video [link](django_app_flexmonster.mov) to download and see the deployment process on my desktop server.

 # Creating a Django virtual environment
 1. Create a dedicated directory for virtual environment in terminal or powershell\